mattolson/middleman-bootstrap-template/README.md

 # middleman-bootstrap-template
 This is a [project template](https://middlemanapp.com/advanced/project-templates/) for the [Middleman v4](http://middlemanapp.com/) static site generator that incorporates [Bootstrap v4](https://getbootstrap.com) and reasonable defaults for building out a blog.

+This is a sensible mobile-first starter layout for a blog.
+You will most likely want to make numerous changes to the styling.
+I didn't make any assumptions about the design.
+Don't judge it on its looks, this isn't a theme, it is meant to be a flexible foundation to build on.

 ## Features